 - Know the relevant legislation

-- Know how to deal with a claim should someone pass away, including disputes
+- Know how to deal with a claim, including disputes, should someone pass away

-Businesses may not have the expertise to deal with trust matters, or want to deal with the administrative issues of setting up and maintaining a trust, and therefore prefer to set up their group life scheme using a master trust.
+Businesses may not have the expertise to deal with trust matters or want to deal with the administrative issues of setting up and maintaining a trust, and therefore prefer to set up their death in service scheme using a master trust.

 - All trust related governance and decisions are made by the master trust provider

 - The provider processes and pays out on claims made

 - The provider deals with any disputes, and may refer to the business for information but makes the final decision

 A key difference between a corporate and a master trust is that a corporate trust moves with the company should they change death in service insurance providers, whereas you cannot take a master trust with you.
 This is something to think about when making the decision on the kind of trust to set up for your business.